Kato-Shi/reqres/ReqresIntegratedApplication.WebAPI/README.md

 # TeamShift Lite Warehouse System

 A lightweight warehouse management sample that pairs an ASP.NET Core API with a React single-page app.
-The backend wraps the ReqRes API (https://reqres.in) for authentication, employees, and resources; the frontend consumes those endpoints for login, workforce views, resource browsing, and in-memory assignments.
+The backend wraps the ReqRes API (https://reqres.in) for employees and resources; the frontend consumes those endpoints for workforce views, resource browsing, and in-memory assignments without any authentication wall.

 ## Repository layout
 - `ReqresIntegratedApplication.WebAPI/` — ASP.NET Core Web API that proxies ReqRes and keeps in-memory assignments.